KaniArchive/MemoryPackDumper/README.md

 ## Options

 - `-d, --dummy-dll`: Specifies the dummy DLL directory (Required)
-- `-o, --output-file`: Specifies the output file (Default: MemoryPack.cs)
+- `-o, --output-file`: Specifies the output file or directory when using --split-class (Default: MemoryPack.cs)
-- `-n, --namespace`: Specifies the C# namespace for generated classes (Default: FlatData)
+- `-n, --namespace`: Specifies the C# namespace for generated classes (Default: MemoryPackData)
+- `-sc, --split-class`: Split classes into individual files organized by namespace folders
 - `-nl, --namespace-to-look-for`: Specifies the namespace to look for (filters types)
 - `-tl, --type-to-look-for`: Specifies the type to look for (filters types)
 - `-t, --target-dll`: Specifies a specific DLL to process